|BI 231 - Human

 What is the endocrine pancreas?
 What does it do?
 What would happen if it stopped working?

-A woman ate a potato containing starch that had been labeled with radioactive C molecules.
+1. A woman ate a potato containing starch that had been labeled with radioactive C atoms.
 Two days later, she exhaled radioactive CO2 and radioactive glycogen was found in her liver.
 Explain every step that was involved in getting the radioactive starch from the potato she ate into her cells and broken down into CO2.
 Include digestion, absorbtion, anabolism and catabolism, and all relevant hormones and enzymes.

 2. CREATE a flow chart to answer the following question.

 A child has diabetes mellitus and cannot make insulin but he can make glucagon.
 He comes into hospital with weight loss, high blood sugar, high levels of amino acids and fatty acids in his blood, high levels of ketones, heavy breathing, and dehydrated cells.
 How did his disease cause these problems?